EricSchles/nyu_python_class/Assignment_Two.md

 #Question 1

-Write a python function implementing a function that implements the correlation between two variables
+Write a python a function that implements the correlation between two variables

 Here's the formula for correlation: http://www.socialresearchmethods.net/kb/statcorr.php